Dejan Stanković: 2004–2008

 Although Lazio had suffered from financial issues since 2001 and had been forced to sell some of its best players, Stanković began the 2003–04 season at Lazio.
-In January 2004, Juventus were favorites in the chase for the Serb's signature with even some preliminary paperwork reportedly signed between the two parties in early January 2004, but the player eventually chose Inter Milan.
+In January 2004, Juventus were favorites in the chase for the Serb's signature, with even some preliminary paperwork reportedly signed between the two parties in early January 2004, but the player eventually chose Inter.
 He was signed as part of a deal worth €4 million, that also sent Macedonian international Goran Pandev in the opposite direction.

 In early February 2004, Stanković played his debut for Inter under head coach Alberto Zaccheroni, a Serie A clash at home against Siena that ended 4–0.
 On 21 February 2004, he scored a spectacular goal directly from a corner kick to put Inter 1–0 up in the Derby della Madonnina versus fierce rivals Milan.
-Inter finished the league season in fourth place thus qualifying for Champions League.
-Still, Inter president Massimo Moratti was not convinced with Zaccheroni who quit at the end of the season because of a feeling of distrust; Mancini, who had been rumored, was then brought in by Moratti from the financial shipwreck at Lazio.
-In the summer of 2004, Stanković got reunited with another familiar face from Lazio – Siniša Mihajlović.
+Inter finished the league season in fourth place, thus qualifying for Champions League.
+Still, Inter president Massimo Moratti was not convinced with Zaccheroni, who quit at the end of the season because of a feeling of distrust; Mancini was then brought in by Moratti from the financial shipwreck at Lazio.
+In the summer of 2004, Stanković reunited with another familiar face from Lazio: Siniša Mihajlović.

 On 7 May 2006, Stanković played his 100th match for Inter.
 Coming off the summer appearance at the 2006 World Cup, he carried excellent form right from the start of the 2006–07 Serie A campaign, scoring some decisive goals.
 His double against Catania and his memorable goal against city rivals Milan only further enhanced his central role in a team that will win the league in a record-breaking season.
 He renewed his contract on 2 February 2007, with Inter securing his services until at least 2010.